 Following the identification of stakeholders, the audit team can also conduct an analysis of the main stakeholders to classify them based on different criteria, such as their level of interest and influence.
 This helps prioritise and identify the key players regarding the national efforts to prepare for implementing the SDGs.
-See example of a prioritisation matrix in Annex 2.
+See example of a prioritisation matrix in Table 5 below.